Alexis Babb Named

 Alexis is graduating with a double major in Finance and Economics.
 She is also a Hackworth Business Ethics Fellow, served as the Leavey School of Business representative at the Hatton W. Summers Undergraduate Ethical Leadership Conference.
 In addition, Alexis was an Undergraduate Business Programs Peer Advisor, a member of the ACE program, served as Co-President of Corporate Relations for the Latino Business Student Association, and was a Learning Leader Program participant.

 She has been a shining example of what entrepreneurship at Santa Clara can do for our communities.
-Alexis received this award at the Leavey School of Business Senior Awards Ceremony on June 14 with a presentation by Bill Mains, Leadership Lecturer in the Undergraduate Business Programs Office.
+Alexis will receive this award at the Leavey School of Business Senior Awards Ceremony on June 14 with a presentation by Bill Mains, Leadership Lecturer in the Undergraduate Business Programs Office.